ryvoxr/notebook/school/college/nc-state.md

 I graduated from a middle school with a class of just 60 kids into a high school with a class of 100, none of which I knew.
-The adjustment would have been difficult enough if school was in person, but being virtual and not being able to make friends for an entire year was devastating.
+The adjustment would have been difficult enough if school was in person, but being virtual and unable to make friends for an entire year was devastating.
+I coped by spending my time with friends from middle school playing video games, digging a deeper hole for myself.
+I ended my freshman year with the worst grades of my life: a 2.8 GPA.

-It wasn't until the beginning of my Sophomore year that I saw the inside of the building.

-Freshman year of high school
-- Intro: My entire freshman year of high school revolved around COVID-19
-- Adjustment to high school
-- Trouble with virtual learning
-- Poor academic performance
+Entering Sophomore year in person was a breath of fresh air.
+I bounced back from my first year: I made new friends, did my homework, and started doing excellently on quizzes and tests again.
+My GPA from the beginning of Sophomore year until now is above a 3.9, over a whole point greater than my freshman GPA.

 **Critical and creative thinking are valuable skills in problem-solving.
 Tell us about a time in which you used one or both of these skills to address a